cchilton2002/StockDataTool/README.md

 # Stock Data Visualization Tool

-This Python program retrieves historical stock data using Tiingo for API calls and visualises it with `matplotlib`.
-It displays candlestick-like charts of stock prices along with volume data, providing a clear overview of stock performance over time.
+This Python program retrieves historical stock data using Tiingo for API calls and visualises it with `matplotlib`, simply.
+There are a number of toggles in this program, the ```save_data``` toggle allows the user to save fetched data into a table within a database, subsequent plots with the same date ranges will then use the table data instead of API fetched data.
+The other toggles are for indicators on the stock data plot such as bollinger bands and relative strength index.

 ## Features